Yiling-J/cacheme/README.md

   - `lru`
   - `tlfu`: TinyLfu policy, see https://arxiv.org/pdf/1512.00727.pdf

 - `size`: size of the storage.
-Policy will be used to evicte key when cache is full.
+Policy will be used to evict key when cache is full.

 #### Redis Storage
 ```python